What is a Celery Vase?

 The Vase's Decline

 Production of celery vases subsided by the beginning of the 20th century as the presentation style of celery changed to serving the vegetable on flat dishes.
-The the prestige of owning celery vases declined as manufacturers began to mass produce the objects.
+The prestige of owning celery vases declined as manufacturers began to mass produce the objects.
 Agricultural advances leading to easier-to-grow varieties of celery also made the vegetable less prestigious.
 Today, fine-arts museums and galleries display antique celery vases as works of American decorative art that give a glimpse into the lives of the well-to-do during the Victorian age.
 Antique shops, auction houses and specialty glass dealers also catalog and sell celery vases.